wp-plugins/activecampaign-subscription-forms/readme.txt

 This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site.
 After enabling go to Appearance > Widgets to activate this plugin.

-For more information and to download a free trial visit the [ActiveCampaign](http://www.activecampaign.com/) web site.
+For more information and to download a free trial visit the [ActiveCampaign Email Marketing](http://www.activecampaign.com/) web site.

 == Installation ==